evnik/XcodeRN/Xcode12.md

 *   Debug App Clips using the scheme created for the App Clip.
 In the scheme the environment variable `_XCAppClipURL` can be used to set the App Clip experience URL for the debugging session.
 (59404002)

 *   The view debugger now generates runtime issues for performance Optimization Opportunities for [`CALayer`](https://developer.apple.com/documentation/quartzcore/calayer).
 Choose Editor > Show Layers to view CALayers in the view debugger.
 Choose Editor > Show Optimization Opportunities to show or hide performance runtime issues.
 (60103476)

+*   Xcode 12 now encrypts the connection between Xcode and paired devices, protecting against an attacker in a privileged network position executing arbitrary code on connected iOS, iPadOS, watchOS, or tvOS devices during a remote debug session.
+(60386733)

+    These security benefits are available when Xcode 12 connects to devices running iOS 14, iPadOS 14, watchOS 7, tvOS 14, or later versions.
+These OS versions also refuse debugger connections from older Xcode releases.
+Xcode 12 continues to support debugging for older OS versions, but without the new encryption.

+    If you’re unable to upgrade to Xcode 12 or need to continue development on devices running older OS versions, you can help protect yourself with either of the following measures:

+    *   Connect Xcode to your devices over private and secured networks (including a direct connection);

+        or

+    *   Physically connect your device to the Mac running Xcode using a cable, and ensure that the “Connect via Network” checkbox in the Xcode Devices and Simulators Window is unselected for these devices.

+    For more information about the security content of this update, see [Apple security updates](https://support.apple.com/en-us/HT201222).

 *   Debug > Attach to Process and Debug > Detach are now in the middle of the menu, closer to the rest of the debug menu items.
 (60390611)